-This is a powerful opioid painkiller with a long list of side effects.
+This is a powerful opioid painkiller with an extensive list of side effects.
 Only take it if needed.
-You can take it up to four times a day with the paracetamol and ibuprofen as instructed above.
+You can take it up to four times a day with paracetamol and ibuprofen as instructed above.
 It can cause constipation, nausea, poor appetite, headaches, drowsiness and affect concentration.
-You should not operate machinery while taking this or drive and you may need a laxative with it.
+You should not operate machinery while taking this or driving and you may need a laxative with it.
 We will send you home with one.